Connecting

 7. Choose your SSH public key, and select “Upload”

 3. Connect via ssh.
 After completing the steps above, you should be able to connect via ssh by following the steps described above; you should be logged in automatically without being prompted to enter a password.
+You may need to configure ssh to use the newly created key pair for authentication.
+See the documentation (AWS, DigitalOcean) for detailed instructions.
 If you have trouble logging in after following these steps, contact us to get help.

 Login Node #